The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 a) Dressage test consists of an established number of exercises that must be performed by the riders.

-b) An error or omission of any exercise does not result in elimination of the horse or rider or whole team.
-Each error will result in the subtraction of two points for the first error, four points for the second error and six points for the third error.
+b) Each error will result in the subtraction of two points for the first error, four points for the second error and elimination for the third error.
 If an error occurs the President of the Jury will ring the bell and advise the competitor of the error.
 The competitor must recommence the test at the point of the faulty exercise in accordance with the protocol.

 c) Competitors are not allowed to use their voice in the Dressage and Ease of Handling tests.